-The above mentioned fragment suggests that the NRA can request the SMP operator to delay or withdraw the provision of the relevant retail offer.
+The above mentioned extracts suggest that when the ex-ante margin squeeze test is not passed the NRA can request the SMP operator to delay or withdraw the provision of the relevant retail offer.
 Delay in the provision of the relevant retail offer can result in most cases from the adjustment of the wholesale price or the retail price of the relevant retail offer or because the SMP operator may be required by the NRA to provide additional information in relation to costs and volumes of the non-replicable retail product.
 Article 10 of the Authorisation Directive empowers NRAs to apply sanctions in case the results of the ex-ante economic replicability test performed are not in compliance with NRA's guidance.